Loki66633/N-Queen/README.md

 # N-Queen problem
-Solving the N-Queen problem using a genetic algorithm Java
+Solving the N-Queen problem using a genetic algorithm using Java